Hasmik200224/Devops_beginner/README.md

 # Devops_beginner

-This is bash script that give information about network, memory and disk usage
+This is bash script that give information about user, network, memory and disk usage

 How use it?
 You must run this command "bash info.sh" and it's work!